ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst_base/class_BRKGA_BRKGA_MP_IPR.rst

 	If you are using IPR, we **STRONGLY RECOMMEND TO SET A MAXIMUM TIME** since this is the core stopping criteria on IPR.

-If you really mean to have no maximum time and/or maximum stalled iterations set, we recommend to use the following code:
+If you really mean to have no maximum time set, we recommend to use the following code:

 .. ref-code-block:: cpp